AxLabs/go-yubico-hsm-example/README.md

 ## Architecture

-In order to better understand the role of all the components and how they communicate, the following picture depicts a high-level architecture.
+To better understand the role of all components and how they communicate, the following picture depicts a high-level architecture.

 ![Architecture Diagram](./docs/yubihsm-architecture.png)

 Important points:

 * The logical representation of nodes (i.e., machines) is just an example.
-All the components places within `Node N`, `Node C1`, and `Node C2`, can be placed in a single node/machine.
-The separation between 3 different nodes is just for understanding purposes -- mainly to highlight that `Client 2` doesn't require, e.g., `yubihsm-shell`, and that `Client 1` doesn't require, e.g., `yubihsm_pkcs11.so`, and so on.
+All components placed within `Node N`, `Node C1`, and `Node C2`, can be on a single node/machine.
+The separation between 3 different nodes is just for clarity -- highlighting that `Client 2` doesn't require, e.g., `yubihsm-shell`, and that `Client 1` doesn't need, e.g., `yubihsm_pkcs11.so`, and so on.
-* The native libraries (green), the connector (purple), and `Client 1` (blue), are distributed with the [YubiHSM2 SDK](https://developers.yubico.com/YubiHSM2/Releases/).
+* The native libraries (green), the connector (purple), and `Client 1` (blue) are included in the [YubiHSM2 SDK](https://developers.yubico.com/YubiHSM2/Releases/).
-* An advantage of using [PKCS#11 standard](https://en.wikipedia.org/wiki/PKCS_11) to communicate with an HSM is interoperability.
-Therefore, it doesn't matter what exactly is behind the PKCS#11 interface, since it can be easily replaced without affecting the application implementation.
+* An advantage of using the [PKCS#11 standard](https://en.wikipedia.org/wiki/PKCS_11) to communicate with an HSM is interoperability.
+Therefore, it doesn't matter what exactly is behind the PKCS#11 interface since it can be easily replaced without affecting the application implementation.

 ## YubiHSM Connector

-From the developer portal at Yubi website:
+From the developer portal at Yubico website:

 > The Connector is not a trusted component.
 Sessions are established cryptographically between the application and the YubiHSM 2 using a symmetric mutual authentication scheme that is both encrypted and authenticated.

-An important aspect about connectivity is also highlighted at the Yubico developer's website:
+An important aspect about connectivity, also highlighted at the Yubico developer's website:

 > The Connector is not required to run on the same host as the applications which access it.
 In that case the Connector should be configured to be listening on a different address and port rather than the default localhost:12345, making sure that the client has access.

-Install:
+To install:

 ```shell
 yubihsm-connector install
 ```

-Then, to start it:
+Then, start it:

 ```shell
 sudo yubihsm-connector --config yubihsm-connector-config.yaml start
 ```

-You might want to check if the `yubihsm-connector` is successfully running by using `curl`:
+Check if the `yubihsm-connector` is running successfully using `curl`:

 ```shell
 curl -v http://localhost:12345/connector/status
 ```

-You should see something like this with a `HTTP 200` response:
+You should see something like this, with a `HTTP 200` response:

 ```conf
 status=OK